Things to Do and Student lifestyle in Canada

 The city gives plenty of business opportunities for students with fascinating employments and incredible pay bundles.
 The workplace is additionally healthy and supportive.
 As per students, Vancouver is a socially vibrant city that offers world-class education, and the cost of living is high, and there are many openings for work.

 More than 10,000 international students from as many as 80 different nationalities choose Vancouver to study because the third-largest city in Canada serves you with a wide range of programs.
 The beautiful town is a high tech orbit in Canada and offers education in the subject areas such as digital media, technology, and engineering.

 Food and places to visit

 With its mountain backdrop and urban beaches, Vancouver has the rightly earned reputation of being one of the most beautiful cities in the world.
-It is a lovely city, with accessible filming location, surrounded by mountains and famous for theatre and music scenes, Vancouver is a city full of love, life and laughter.
+It is a lovely city, with an accessible filming location, surrounded by mountains and famous for theatre and music scenes; Vancouver is a city full of love, life and laughter.

 Following are the places to explore while staying in Vancouver, such as:

 • Stanley Park